Open World Games: Cramming All The Good Stuff Into One

 This got long, so first I’ll summarise:

-Give the player the option to set up camp in his favourite place, upgrade it with the features he wants, and liberate other areas he likes through a simple but high-level strategy game played out on the world map.
+Give the player the option to set up camp in their favourite place, upgrade it with the features they want, and liberate other areas they like through a simple but high-level strategy game played out on the world map.

 Split the main story into separate series of missions with a common theme – Sabotage, Assassination and Heroics.
 They have the appeal of categorised side-missions because you get to choose what kind of challenge you feel like taking on, but they’re unique and story-driven so they don’t wear thin.